 ECSS-E-ST-20-06_0070031

-In the event that some dielectric surfaces are left more insulating than specified in 6.3.3.6, requirements in 6.3.3.2 shall be verified by computational analysis, test or similarity.
+In the event that some dielectric surfaces are left more insulating than specified in 6.3.3.6, requirements in 6.3.3.2 shall be verified by 3D surface charging analysis.

 ECSS-E-ST-20-06_0070032

-Computational modelling and laboratory testing shall model the effects of the phenomenon related to surface particle emission (secondary emission and photo-emission), conduction and collection processes.
+Computational modelling at spacecraft scale shall emulate the effects of the phenomenon related to surface particle emission, secondary emission and photo-emission, conduction and collection processes.

 1 Annex D describes some charging codes that can form part of this analysis.

 2 Many materials suitable for space use are found in ECSS-Q-ST-70-71.

+In case the material parameters needed for 6.4c are not known and cannot be extracted from a material database accepted by the customer, testing shall be performed to obtain the data.

+The charging analysis may consist of an SPIS analysis.

-6.4cDeliberate potentials
+Deliberate potentials

 ECSS-E-ST-20-06_0070033